clvrmktg/clvr/content/cookie-policy/_index.md

 date = 2024-12-11T15:05:00-04:00
 draft = false
 title = 'Cookie Policy'
-description = "Read how Clever Marketing, Ltd. uses cookies and tracking tools like Google Analytics and Meta Pixel to improve your browsing experience and marketing."
+description = "Read how Clever uses cookies and tracking tools like Google Analytics and Meta Pixel to improve your browsing experience and marketing."

 [sitemap]
   changefreq = 'monthly'